vanita-r/vanita-r.github.io/README.md

 # vanita_r.github.io

-I'm (your name) and this is the root of my website
+I'm Vanita and this is the root of my website.